 “The grand congregation” (track 9) opens with a suitably sinister sounding riff that leads to a pounding riff and soaring guitar solo.
 It’s a glorious summary of everything that has come before it.
 It closes with pounding guitars and drums, before descending into a thunderstorm and quietly fading to silence.

 This album is a journey.
 I feel both exhilarated and exhausted at the end of it.
-It is dark, heavy, and brooding journey through themes of loss, abandonment, slavery and life beyond death.
+It is a dark, heavy, and brooding journey through themes of loss, abandonment, slavery and life beyond death.

 At this point, I’m really searching hard for things to criticise.
 Some of the songs, in places, do feel quite samey and while Sedgwick’s clean vocals are a bit too operatic for my liking, that’s a minor criticism: they work, they fit the music and the songs brilliantly.

 More of this please.
 Very much more of this.
 British metal is very much alive and… well, swallowing coffins, I guess.